Barna95/DatingApp-Angular/README.md

 npm install rxjs
 ```
 ### Run the backend
-1.If you don't have all the packages installed, run in terminal:
+1. If you don't have all the packages installed, run in terminal:
 ```powershell
 dotnet restore
 ```

+2. Uncomment and fill up the connection string and cloudinary template in appsettings.Development.json<br>

-2.Run the .sln in your IDE OR move into the rootfolder and use the following in your terminal:
+3. Run the .sln in your IDE OR move into the rootfolder and use the following in your terminal:
 ```powershell
 dotnet run
  ```